That’ll Be The Day (1973)

 (Writers Guild of Great Britain award for the best original screenplay, 1974)

-None of us knew anything about Larry, but on seeing him we realised he wasn’t a New York Italian.
-So I changed the part into a Texan, because Texas was where Larry had grown up.
+None of us knew anything about Larry, but on seeing him we realised that he wasn’t a New York Italian.
+So, I rewrote the part as a Texan, because Texas was where Larry had grown up.
 Later Larry told Playboy magazine that his performance as J.R.
 Ewing in Dallas was suggested by his role in Stardust.

 Working Class Hero

-Ray Connolly writes: “Some screenplays get made into movies and others don’t.
-I wrote WORKING CLASS HERO, the story of the young John Lennon from childhood until the day the Beatles went to London to make their first record, over two decades ago for producer David Puttnam.
+‘Some screenplays get made into movies and others don’t.
+I wrote Working Class Hero, the story of the young John Lennon from childhood until the day the Beatles went to London to make their first record, for producer David Puttnam in the mid-eighties.
 Michael Apted, with whom we’d both worked on the film Stardust, was to direct.
-For reasons beyond our control the film was never made.
-The screenplay is published here for the first time.”
+But, for reasons beyond our control and never explained, the film was never made.
+The screenplay is published here for the first time.’